Mike Ford Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 10th in the league with a collective 8.9 strikeouts per nine innings.
+- The Yankees pitching staff is 10th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees have the third-ranked team ERA among all league pitching staffs (3.70).
+- The Yankees' 3.68 team ERA ranks third among all league pitching staffs.

-- Yankees pitchers combine to rank 14th in baseball in home runs surrendered (79 total, 1.1 per game).
+- The Yankees rank 15th in baseball in home runs given up (80 total, 1.1 per game).

-- Brito makes his first start of the season for the Yankees.

 © 2023 Data Skrive.
 All rights reserved.